-- 1) How gradually more essences and structures of the pedagogic situation were uncovered by repeatedly asking relevant questions and seeking relevant answers.
-For example, it was recognized - i. that the encounter between an adult and a child already is educating - ii. that adults and children are not continually in each others presence that there is a periodic breaking away - iii.that when adults and children are together they are working toward the child's proper adulthood - iv. that a philosophy of life enjoys the same status as the other pedagogic structures, and that, in addition, it has a vitalizing function - v. that fundamental pedagogic essences become practice because of their underlying relationship with didactic sequence essences, ways of learning and reality relationships - vi. that fundamental pedagogical essences must be taken into account in the development of curricula. - 2) Fundamental pedagogics is a philosophical discipline and therefore inquires into the grounding, thus into the preconditions for the possibility of the appearance of the pedagogic.
-Because educating is solely a human occurrence inquiries are made into its anthropological preconditions that have ontological status.
+- 1) How gradually more essences and structures of the pedagogical situation are uncovered by repeatedly asking relevant questions and seeking relevant answers.
+For example, it is recognized - i. that the encounter between an adult and a child already is educating, - ii. that adults and children are not continually in each others presence that there is a periodic breaking away - iii. that when adults and children are together, they are working toward the child's proper adulthood - iv. that a philosophy of life enjoys the same status as the other pedagogical structures, and that, in addition, it has a vitalizing function - v. that fundamental pedagogical essences become practice because of their underlying relationship